 Further costs may arise if your proposal requires amendment or is subject to an appeal.
 However, the upfront investment in quality design and planning advice can save costly delays or rejected applications.

-Bristol is home to a number of conservation areas and hundreds of listed buildings.
-If your home falls within one of these, or is otherwise protected, extra procedural layers will apply:
+Bristol is home to several conservation areas and hundreds of listed buildings.
+If your home falls within one of these or is otherwise protected, extra procedural layers will apply:

 House extensions in these contexts are more likely to receive scrutiny concerning materials, form, and scale, and it’s advisable to consult an expert early.